rust-osdev/bootimage/Readme.md

 The command will invoke `cargo build`, forwarding all passed options.
 Then it will build the specified bootloader together with the kernel to create a bootable disk image.

+### Build with Grub
+You can set the `--grub` flag to enable grub compilation mode.
+It uses `grub-mkrescue` to generate a bootable iso with your kernel inside linked with the bootloader crate of your choosing.
+The bootloader crate must support the multiboot2 specification.

 ### Running

 To run your kernel in QEMU, you can set a `bootimage runner` as a custom runner in a `.cargo/config` file: